 Simple English definitions for legal terms

-Read a random definition: lawful condition
+Read a random definition: things real

 A reverter guarantee is a clause in a mortgage that protects the lender from losing money if a certain event happens that would cause the property to revert back to the original owner.
 This event is called a possibility of reverter, which is when the owner of the property has a future interest in the property that will automatically take effect if a specific condition is met.
 This interest is often called a reverter and is attached to a special limitation that benefits the original owner.